 Training neuromorphic photonic processors presents several challenges related to energy efficiency, time, and execution.
 Analog-to-digital and digital-to-analog conversions along with memory access often become energy and latency bottlenecks.
 Additionally, since modeling hardware and environmental fluctuations are challenging, relying on offline-trained weights can degrade inference accuracy \cite{buckley_photonic_2023,filipovich_silicon_2022, sun_full_2023}.

 To address these challenges, co-locating analog memory with the compute unit can alleviate energy consumption and latency by reducing data movement and the need for ADCs and DACs.
-A promising outcome from integrating analog memory in neuromorphic photonic processors, as demonstrated in Figure \ref{fig-vision}, is the potential for fast, efficient, on-chip, online training.
-This training method uses backpropagation hardware and allows for immediate weight updates with each new input data, reducing the need for analog-to-digital and digital-to-analog conversions.
-As a result, the processor can adapt swiftly to changing environments and be more resilient to noise and hardware flaws while consuming less energy.
 Recurrent neural networks, in particular, can benefit from analog memory integration since retaining data in the analog domain reduces analog-to-digital and digital-to-analog conversions \cite{howard_photonic_2020}.
 Furthermore, analog memory can enhance the effectiveness of other training algorithms, such as direct-feedback alignment and in-situ training, by improving training time and on-chip computations \cite{hughes_training_2018,filipovich_silicon_2022}.
+A potential outcome from integrating analog memory in neuromorphic photonic processors is on-chip, online training, where the processor can adapt to new data coming in, be more resilient to noise and hardware flaws, and consume less energy \cite{buckley_photonic_2023}.
 Architecturally, incorporating analog memory into neuromorphic photonic processors facilitates system-level improvements, leading to improved energy efficiency, shorter training time, and a more adaptive neural network.